arjith/magentic-ui/docs/planned_features.md

 # Planned Features

 This document outlines proposed enhancements for Magentic-UI.
-Each section breaks down the feature into concrete tasks with implementation guidance, testing steps and fallback options.
+Each section breaks down the feature into tasks with implementation guidance, testing steps and fallback options.

 ## 1. Automatic Port Allocation for Docker Browsers
 The Playwright browsers currently rely on pre-selected ports which can conflict